-For a totally unique experience try swimming with New Zealand Fur Seals in their own spectacular marine environment on the beautiful East Coast of the South Island!
-Snorkelling with wild New Zealand Fur Seals, in the shallow waters of the beautiful Kaikoura Peninsula, truly is a unique experience.
-It's one of those simple nature experiences that open your mind to the sheer magnificence of our natural environment and its amazing inhabitants.
-A breath-taking nature activity and recently listed as one of the world's 'Top 10 Marine Encounters' by Lonely Planet.
+For a unique experience,e try swimming with New Zealand Fur Seals in their spectacular marine environment on the beautiful East Coast of the South Island!
+Snorkelling with wild New Zealand Fur Seals in the shallow waters of the beautiful Kaikoura Peninsula truly is a unique experience.
+It's one of those simple nature experiences that open your mind to the magnificence of our natural environment and its amazing inhabitants.
+A breath-taking nature activity and was recently listed as one of the world's 'Top 10 Marine Encounters' by Lonely Planet.

-Located at the top of the South Island, Marlborough is New Zealand's largest wine growing region and the home of world-renowned sauvignon blanc.
-There are over 40 cellar doors in Marlborough, why not take advantage and visit a selection of the region’s top wine producers.
+Located at the top of the South Island, Marlborough is New Zealand's most extensive wine-growing region and the home of the world-renowned sauvignon blanc.
+There are over 40 cellar doors in Marlborough, so why not take advantage and visit a selection of the region's top wine producers?

 Nelson is a lifestyle; that's the best way to describe it.
-Situated at the top north-west of the South Island, it is the sunniest region in New Zealand.
+Situated at the top northwest of the South Island, it is the sunniest region in New Zealand.
 Nelson's diverse geography captures everything from the long golden beaches to untouched forests and rugged mountains.
 Nelson has long been a magnet for creative people.
-There are more than 350 working artists and craftspeople living in Nelson, traditional, contemporary and Maori.
+More than 350 working artists and craftspeople live in Nelson, traditional, contemporary and Maori.
 Visit their studios and find a unique piece to take home with you.

 The Tasman Great Taste Trail is an easy cycling trail that takes a leisurely tour of Nelson/Tasman's most beautiful coastal and inland areas.
 Riders will pass vineyards, breweries, orchards and no end of places to stop and enjoy some quality cuisine.
-As a loop, the trail is 174km long, but it can easily be broken down into bite-sized portions just right for short morning rides and gentle afternoon cruises.
+The trail is 174km long as a loop, but it can easily be broken down into bite-sized portions just right for short morning rides and gentle afternoon cruises.
 It is one of New Zealand's Great Rides.

 Accommodation: Nelson or Abel Tasman